-Lassea was a harbor of the Roman city Gortys, the capital of crete in Roman Era.
-Lasea was rich in copper deposits, that was excavated.
-St Paul mentions the town in his records for his stay on Crete.
+Lassea was one of the ports of the Roman city Gortyn, the capital of crete in Roman Era, and is located at the site of the current settlement Chrysostomos.
+Lassea was rich in copper deposits, which were used for trading copper.
+Saint Paul mentions the town in his Acts for his stay on Crete.